MWATelescope/log_processing/README.md

 }

 Where:
-file_regex is some regex to match the name of a file line_regex is some regex to match a line within the file handler is the name of a function in handlers.py which will be used to process the line.
+file_regex is some regex to match the name of a file, line_regex is some regex to match a line within the file, handler is the name of a function in handlers.py which will be used to process the line.

 ## Handlers